orbs-network/orbs-spec/behaviors/flows/block-creation.md

 ## Assumptions for successful flow

-* `ConsensusCore` is synchronized to latest block.
+* `BlockStorage` is synchronized to latest committed block.

 ## Flow <!-- tal can finish --> <!-- move VM->processor->state flow to a different flow -->

-* `Consensus Algorithm` intiates a new consensus round (block height is decided, random seed for committee is decided).
+* `Consensus Algorithm` starts a new consensus round (block height is decided).
+  * Gets the previously committed block
   * The `Consensus Algorithm` queries the `Consensus Core` on the participating committee (all nodes)
   * The `Consensus Algorithm` identifies if it's a leader or a valdiator in the current term.
 * Leader node.